 The maximum power of the amplifier is 1 000 W peak envelope power (PEP) in all cases.
 Amateur radio equipment sold in Switzerland has to be compliant to ETSI EN 301 783.

-As already noted in earlier SE40 meetings, the amateur radio parameters cover a wide range.
+The amateur radio parameters cover a wide range.
 It is very difficult, if not impossible, to make statements about their distributions due to their non-normal and asymmetrical behaviour.
 Thus, descriptive statistics is more helpful.
-In 29, some of the content in OFCOM’s database is summarized to “five-number summaries”:
+In Table 29, some of the content in OFCOM’s database is summarized to “five-number summaries”:

 the sample minimum (smallest observation)